AnanjanRaghavKhajuria/BetterYouTube/README.md

 #### Total and Remaining Duration of Playlists

-View the total duration of a YouTube video and the remaining time left to watch.
+View the total duration of a YouTube playlist and the remaining time left to watch.

 ![PlaylistDurationExample](https://github.com/AnanjanRaghavKhajuria/BetterYouTube/assets/116965579/9d6b0c9d-2111-477c-82a0-f38eb8f1c389)